shipalibhandary/MCA/README.md

 ### About
 This repository includes various programs implemented using Python, Data structures, Java.
+It includes basic programs that i used to practice.

 ---